New Publication on Human Machine Interaction, Human Agency, and Proportionality

 Published 18 December 2023

 Taylor Woodcock has published a new article entitled ‘Human/Machine(-Learning) Interactions, Human Agency and the International Humanitarian Law Proportionality Standard’.
-The price is published as part of a Global Society Special Issue on The Algorithmic Turn in Security and Warfare.
+The piece is published as part of a Global Society Special Issue on The Algorithmic Turn in Security and Warfare.

 Abstract